 - Type 1 sample should only include September patients.
 Please do not include August patients within your Type 1 sample.
-Only Type 3 samples can include August patients if they are unable to reach eligible sample size from September alone. - Up to date, correct Clinical Commissioning Group (CCG) codes.
-The list of CCGs was updated on 1 April 2020 to reflect the merging of CCGs.
-Please make sure your sample includes these correct codes. - Time format, please ensure all times are provided in the correct HH:MM format. - Day of attendance, please ensure days of attendance are correct.
-For example, if your Type 3 department does not open on weekends there should not be any attendances on a Saturday or Sunday. - Duplicate Patient Record Numbers, please ensure there are no duplicates within the sample (see step 6 of this manual). - Year of birth, please ensure year of birth is correct and within the eligibility criteria (no later than 2004).
+Only Type 3 samples can include August patients if trusts are unable to reach the eligible sample size from September attendances alone. - Type 3 sample should only include August attendances if your trust did not have at least 690 eligible attendances in September 2022 alone.
+If your trust does not have 690 attendances in September alone, please sample backwards consecutively from 31st August to 1st August 2022 until you have reached 690 attendances. - Up to date, correct Sub ICB Location codes.
+Clinical Commissioning Group (CCG) codes were renamed to Sub ICB Location codes as of 1 July 2022, with the establishment of Integrated Care Boards (the 3 or 5-digit alphanumeric organisational codes remain the same as the CCG codes).
+Please make sure your sample includes these correct codes.
+Please check against the list of Sub ICB Location codes on the 'From July 2022' tab on this ODS change summary document. - Time format, please ensure all times are provided in the correct HH:MM format. - Day of attendance, please ensure days of attendance are correct.
+For example, if your Type 3 department does not open on weekends there should not be any attendances on a Saturday or Sunday. - Duplicate Patient Record Numbers, please ensure there are no duplicates within the sample (see step 6 of this manual). - Year of birth, please ensure year of birth is correct and within the eligibility criteria (no later than 2006).
 Please ensure any default system values are removed and updated appropriately.